Skip to main content

 // Expose a tool.

-// Note: In NMP, the async logic provided here is dynamically converted
+// Note: In LIOP, the async logic provided here is dynamically converted

 // into an isolated Capability for incoming WASM Agents.